tytydraco/yessleep/out/David_Is_Dead.md

 I knew the risk of fighting David.
 For my bravery, god seemingly gave me a second chance at life in exchange for my legs.

 The third thing was about legality of what I did.

-Thankfully, there is some sort of officer high in ranking who knew about my grandfather and how his kid was taken away from him.
+Under normal circumstances, I committed several crimes.
+But thankfully, there is some sort of officer high in ranking who knew about my grandfather and how his kid was taken away from him.
 There will be no legal issues that will affect me and Justin.
 This last situation is being written off as a bear attack.

-It is the last ‘bear attack’ that will ever be documented.
+It is the last ‘bear attack’ that will ever be documented- or so I pray.

-So that is it.
+And so that is it.
 David is dead.
 I don’t think I ever will get closure on some things.
 Things like why David waited so long to attack me, how did he live as long as he did, who was David in the first place.

 But that is alright with me.

 It has been a week or two since I got out of the hospital, I started writing this last post yesterday.
 Jane’s Family came down from New York to gather her things and plan a funeral for Jane.
 They stopped by my parents house where I will be staying, probably for longer than I ever thought I would, to say hello and goodbye to me.

 We had a long conversation about Jane and I, and what our relationship was.
 Apparently Jane did cheat on me, but felt terrible.
 Calling her mom about the mistake she made.
 But that is neither here nor there.
 I thought about telling them the true story, what really happened, but decided against it.
-They don’t need to live the horror that I had.
+They don’t need to live the horror that I had- and will continue to live through as I started having nightmares of that night.

 On a brighter note, once Justin had gotten out of the hospital, he made his entire house handicap accessible.
-I told him not to but he insisted.
+I told him not to, but he insisted.
 He says that I am welcome to stay if I am sick of my parents taking care of me.
 I think I might take his offer.
 It would be nice to live somewhere else.

 I suppose that this is the end of my story with David.
 I apologize if this isn’t the ending that some of you expected or wanted.
 But that is just how the cards were dealt.
 I guess If you ever plan on going across Wyoming, come down to Sheridan, it is a beautiful small town with a bright future.